NataliSupportMan/Final_Assignment_EGM722/README.md

 ## 1. Installations and conda environment

 1.1 Getting started download 'Conda' on your local computer to set the environment.yml provided above .
-First [details here](https://docs.anaconda.com/anaconda/install/) to download the 'anaconda' and while you have done the installation open 'anaconda navigator' and in the left side screen click 'Environments'.
+First [click here](https://docs.anaconda.com/anaconda/install/) to download the 'anaconda' and while you have done the installation open 'anaconda navigator' and in the left side screen click 'Environments'.
 On the bottom-left of your screen click the 'import' and add a 'Name' and for 'Specification File' add the environment.yml which have been provided and click import.
 While is done more than 160 packages should be added to your ennvironment

-1.2 For the python code, the PyCharm IDE recommended and can be found [details here](https://www.jetbrains.com/pycharm/)
+1.2 For the python code, the PyCharm IDE recommended and can be found [click here](https://www.jetbrains.com/pycharm/)

-1.3 To get the GitHub Desktop for windows or mac [details here](https://desktop.github.com/)
+1.3 To get the GitHub Desktop for windows or mac [click here](https://desktop.github.com/)

 1.4 For contextily package launch anaconda environment and run the cmd to your environment base.
 Type "conda install contextily" or "conda install –c conda-forge contextily" .
 For running issues such as channel not installed, type a new command "conda config –appened channels conda-forge" and try again "conda install contextily.
 Final option type "contextily==1.0rc2 ".
-For cotextily dependecies [details here](https://contextily.readthedocs.io/en/latest/)
+For cotextily dependecies [click here](https://contextily.readthedocs.io/en/latest/)

 ## 2. Download or clone this repository